11 Top-Rated Things to Do in Butte, Montana

 Author Brad Lane lived in nearby Missoula and always enjoyed his visits to Butte.

-Butte, Montana is one of the most historically significant cities in the state.
+Butte, Montana, is one of the most historically significant cities in the state.
 Initial interest in the area's underground silver and gold led to the town's founding in 1872.
-But copper, which was in high demand due to the advent of electrical wiring and World War II, ultimately led to Butte's early 1900s prosperity.
-And the vast copper resources mined from Butte led to its popular nickname as the "Richest Hill on Earth.”
+But copper ultimately led to Butte's early 1900s prosperity.
+And the vast copper resources mined from Butte led to its popular nickname as the "Richest Hill on Earth."

 The booming copper industry made Butte one of the largest cities in the American West during the early 1900s.
 The money to be made in Butte's mining industry attracted a multicultural community hoping to strike it big.
 And within this world of Copper Kings and Old West storefronts, the streets of Butte hummed with the height of early 1900s culture.

-Today, much of Butte’s history is readily on display.
+Today, much of Butte's history is readily on display.
 The entire town is designated as a National Historic Landmark District, with over 6,000 important cultural sites.
-And several tours, landmarks, and museums offer easy immersion into the past.
-Unique for such a historical setting, the town supports a fully functioning population of over 30,000 residents, offering a taste of modern Montana alongside the old architecture.
+Several tours, landmarks, and museums offer easy immersion into this past.
+The town also supports a fully functioning population of over 30,000 residents, offering a taste of modern Montana alongside the old architecture.

-Dive into the history of the state with our list of the top things to do in Butte, Montana.
+Dive into the history of the state and discover the best places to visit with our list of the top things to do in Butte, Montana.

 1. Experience the History of Butte

 History is everywhere in Butte.
 Much of its heyday infrastructure still stands today, and historical buildings and plaques line every street.
 The entire town is a National Historic Landmark District, including the neighboring communities of Anaconda and Walkerville.
 This designation encompasses over 6,000 buildings and places of significant historical interest.